ruediste/lambda-peg-parser/README.md

 	int result = parser.input();
 	// result is now 3

+## Installation
+There are no releases or binaries yet.
+The project is a standard maven project.
+Clone and build/install.

 ## Error Reporting
 Error reporting uses the farthest failure heuristic discussed in ["Packrat Parsing: a Practical Linear-Time Algorithm with Backtracking" by Bryan Ford](http://bford.info/pub/lang/thesis.pdf) section "3.2.4